batoul351/batoul/README.md

 # 🍽️ Restaurant App

 Welcome to my restaurant app — a full-featured mobile interface connected to a Laravel backend.
-Built with **GetX**, **HTTP**, and **SharedPreferences**, this project delivers a smooth and responsive user experience.
+Built with **GetX**, **Dio**, and **GetStorage**, this project delivers a smooth and responsive user experience with modern architecture and clean design.

+---

 ## 🔧 Technologies Used

-- **GetX** – Efficient state management and navigation across the app.
+- **GetX** – Efficient state management, routing, and reactive UI updates.

-- **Dio** – Handles API communication with the Laravel backend, offering advanced features like interceptors, custom headers, and robust error handling.
+- **Dio** – Powerful HTTP client for API communication with Laravel, supporting interceptors and error handling.

-- **GetStorage** – Lightweight and fast local storage solution used to persist user data and session state across app launches.
+- **GetStorage** – Lightweight local storage for persisting user sessions and preferences.

+---

 ## 📱 App Features

 - **Email Sign-Up with Verification**